 Like almost all therapies, TRT comes with its own set of side effects to consider before starting treatment.
 While serious side effects are rare, you should always consult a doctor before you start using TRT therapy.

 Potential side effects to be aware of when starting TRT include:

 - Swelling in the feet and ankles

 - Benign prostatic hyperplasia

-Hassle-Free TRT With Concierge MD LA
+Hassle-Free TRT With Concierge MD

 Concierge MD provides premium healthcare services on-demand and from the comfort of your own home.
 Ideal for those with busy lifestyles, we work around your schedule to offer expert testosterone evaluations, home lab draws, telemedicine consultations, and TRT kits shipped directly to you.